What is prostate cancer?

 A digital rectal exam and PSA blood test are the first check-ups for your prostate.
 They’re used to assess how likely you are to have prostate cancer.

-If you're worried about symptoms, you can be seen within 24 hours by a leading urologist, who specialises in diagnosing and treating urinary and prostate related problems.
+If your worried about new or existing symptoms you can be seen within 24 hours by a leading urologist, who specialises in diagnosing and treating prostate conditions.

 Prostate cancer treatment overview